 Li Jian, Cui Chenzhou, Zhao Yongheng, Cao Zihuang, Kubánek Petr.
 A Secondary Development of an RAO Management System Based on the Remote Telescope System-2nd Version[J].
-Astronomical Techniques and Instruments, 2013, 10(3): 264-272.
+Astronomical Research and Technology, 2013, 10(3): 264-272.

 Citation: Li Jian, Cui Chenzhou, Zhao Yongheng, Cao Zihuang, Kubánek Petr.
 A Secondary Development of an RAO Management System Based on the Remote Telescope System-2nd Version[J].
-Astronomical Techniques and Instruments, 2013, 10(3): 264-272.
+Astronomical Research and Technology, 2013, 10(3): 264-272.

 A Secondary Development of an RAO Management System Based on the Remote Telescope System-2nd Version